Choosing a telescope is the biggest decision we make as backyard astronomers.

 6″ / 150mm

-We’ve cheated a little here, Orion’s SkyQuest XT6 doesn’t quite fit inside our ‘budget’ price range of $250, but it’s not far over over and since it’s only a few dollars more than the XT4.5 at the time of writing, it makes sense to include it.
+We’ve cheated a little here, Orion’s SkyQuest XT6 doesn’t quite fit inside our ‘budget’ cost of $250, but its price tag is not far over over and since it’s only a few dollars more than the XT4.5 at the time of writing, it makes sense to include it.

 Grabbing a full six-inch aperture mirror for less than $300 is a great deal and beginner’s shouldn’t overlook it.
 Click the ‘view on Amazon’ button for today’s price.

 Like most Dob’s, this one has a long focal length of 1200mm, giving it a focal ratio of f/8.
-It provides easy, quality viewing for the moon and planets and, with its 6″ aperture, you’ll be able to see a decent amount of fainter, deep sky objects.
+It provides easy to use, quality viewing for the moon and brighter planets in our solar system and, with its 6″ aperture, you’ll be able to see a decent amount of star clusters and fainter deep sky objects like Andromeda Galaxy.

-However, if you have a limited budget and just want the best view of the night sky possible for the price, then this is the scope for you!
+However, as beginner telescopes go, this is a great option.
+If you just want to get started with amateur astronomy, have a limited budget and want the best view of the night sky possible for the price, then this is the scope for you!

 - Biggest aperture at price point